MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 ## Join a meeting session

-Follow the steps to join a session that is associated with a user's meeting:
+Follow the steps to join a session that's associated with a user's meeting:

 1. Initialize [LiveShareClient](/javascript/api/@microsoft/live-share/liveshareclient).
 2. Define the data structures you want to synchronize.
 For example, `SharedMap`.